willpuckett/revxlp/README.md

 ![revxlp with case](revxlp-with-case.jpg)

-The revxlp is a 41/42 key low profile (choc v1), unibody split, keyboard, supporting hotswap sockets, two thumb layouts, and single color backlight per-key LEDs.
+The revxlp, available in 10u or 12u versions, is a low profile (choc v1), unibody split, keyboard, supporting hotswap sockets, two thumb layouts, and single color backlight per-key LEDs.
 It is a remix of the amazing [revlp](https://github.com/cyril279/keyboards/tree/main/revlp) by Cyril, who created it off the original [reviung41](https://github.com/gtips/reviung/tree/master/reviung41) by gtips.

 ## Layouts

-The revxlp PCB supports 41 or 42 key layouts, with either a single 2u middle thumb, or dual 1u thumb keys.
+The revxlp 12u version has 41/42 keys, and the 10u version has 35/36 keys, depending on the thumb layout selected.
+Both versions require matching switch plates and bottom plate or case.

 ## Backlighting